se-edu/learningresources/contents/shells/bash.md

 In addition, you can always use the [`man`](https://en.wikipedia.org/wiki/Man_page) command to find more information about a bash command.
 For example, the command `man grep` will give you the built-in help page about the `grep` command.
 These help pages are written in a programmer-friendly format and are very comprehensive.

+Below is an example showing the man page for `grep` command.
 ```
 GREP(1)                   BSD General Commands Manual                  GREP(1)